timfish/node-api-version/README.md

 # node-api-version

-Get the maximum Node-API version supported via a specific version of node or Electron.
+Get the maximum Node-API version supported for a specific version of node or Electron.

 ```js
 const { fromNodeVersion, fromElectronVersion } = require("node-api-version");